awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.rst

    :description: Kinesis Data Streams code examples for the AWS SDK for PHP version 3.
    :keywords: Amazon Kinesis for PHP, Data Streams for PHP

-|AKSlong| allows you send real-time data.
+|AKSlong| allows you to send real-time data.
 Create a data producer with Data Stream,
 which will deliver data to the configured destination every time you add data.
 Read more about  :AKS-dg:`Creating and Managing Streams
 <working-with-streams.html>` in the |AKS-dg|_.